Five Bedrooms: Production

 In January 2019, it was announced Roy Joseph, Doris Younane, Katie Robertson, Kat Stewart, Stephen Peacocke, Kate Jenkinson and Hugh Sheridan had been cast in the new drama.
 In July 2021, it was announced that Rodger Corser would join the cast of the second season to guest star as Stuart, Liz's ex-husband.
 In October 2019, the drama was renewed for a second season by Network 10 which began filming in February 2020 before the production was closed down in March 2020 due to the COVID-19 pandemic.
 The second season's production resumed filming between June and July 2020.
 On 6 May 2021, it was announced the series moved to Paramount+, and that the second season premiered on 11 August 2021, coinciding with the Australian re-branding of 10 All Access to Paramount+.
 In October 2020, it was announced that a third season had been renewed which began filming in August 2021.
 It premiered on New Year's Day 2022.
 In May 2022, it was announced that a fourth season had been renewed which would begin filming in October 2022.

 International broadcast

 Five Bedrooms was shown on BBC One from 10 March 2020, and was the fifth Australian drama to be broadcast on the BBC after Out of the Blue, The Doctor Blake Mysteries, A Place to Call Home and 800 Words since the broadcasting rights of Neighbours went to Channel 5 in 2008.
 Five Bedrooms had only the two seasons released on Peacock in the United States.
 It was also shown on RTP2 in Portugal and began airing on W Network in Canada in 2021.
 It began airing on RTÉ2 in the Republic of Ireland in July 2021, season two aired from November 2021 and season three from July 2022.
 May 2023 season 2 on Dutch television Net5.
 It's shown on TVNZ in New Zealand.
+July 2026, it's shown on Arte TV in France and Germany.